Part One: The Teaching

 The two nervous systems

-Stephen Porges and the polyvagal revelation
+Stephen Porges and the autonomic nervous system

 Here is what matters for eating: the ventral vagal state is the only state in which optimal digestion occurs.